andrewjong/Deep-Learning-Paper-Surveys/README.md

 Personal repository to track my paper surveys.
 Based on [Yagami360/MachineLearning-Papers_Survey](https://github.com/Yagami360/MachineLearning-Papers_Survey).

 Each paper summary is under Issues.
-- Unstarted papers are labeled [TODO](https://github.com/andrewjong/Deep-Learning-Paper-Surveys/issues?q=is%3Aissue+label%3ATODO).
+- Papers I intend to start soon are labeled [TODO](https://github.com/andrewjong/Deep-Learning-Paper-Surveys/issues?q=is%3Aissue+label%3ATODO).
 - Started papers are labeled [in progress](https://github.com/andrewjong/Deep-Learning-Paper-Surveys/issues?q=+is%3Aissue+label%3A%22in+progress%22).
 Some papers only need a cursory glance and will thus stay under this label.
 - Nearly finished papers are labeled [almost done](https://github.com/andrewjong/Deep-Learning-Paper-Surveys/issues?q=label%3A%22almost+done%22).
 Most of my "finished" papers will end up here because I may want to add more in the future.
 - 100% finished papers are under [Closed](https://github.com/andrewjong/Deep-Learning-Paper-Surveys/issues?q=is%3Aissue+is%3Aclosed).